Mossman Collection: Overview

 The collection was donated to the Luton Museum Service in 1991 (now Stockwood Discovery Centre part of Luton Culture) and has examples of horse-drawn road vehicles and carriages used in Britain dating from Roman times up until the 1930s.
 The collection has examples of vehicles used by tradesmen and ordinary people as well as luxury vehicles and state coaches used by the British nobility and on the large British estates.

-The collection is significant to the people of Luton, Bedfordshire as it documents the life’s work and passions of a local man.
+The collection is significant to the people of Luton, Bedfordshire as it documents the life's work and passions of a local man.
 It is also of national significance as the largest private collection of horse-drawn vehicles.

 History

 The collection was put together by George Mossman who was born in Luton in 1908.
 Shortly after the First World War, Mossman left school and started work for a local butcher, Panters, in Park Street, as a delivery driver.
 This was the beginning of Mossman's lifelong interest in horse-drawn transport.

 Mossman had a varied working life, running several businesses and a farm.
-He acquired a leasing company providing horse-drawn carriages for films and special events such as weddings, carnivals and public occasions.
-Mossman drove his carriages in London’s Lord Mayor's Show for 25 years and provided some carriages and drivers for Queen Elizabeth's coronation procession in 1953.
+He acquired a leasing company providing horse-drawn carriages for films.